martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 # NST Reader

 The NST Reader displays the final form of stories written in the NST Editor by rendering the underlying HTML, loading all static resources and converting all tokens to values.
-All stories saved in a NTS format can be loaded inside the NST Reader, both compiled and uncompiled.
+All stories saved in a NSS format can be loaded inside the NST Reader, both compiled and uncompiled.

 ![Reader](Reader.png)